MonierLawande/Row_match_recognize/README.md

 Additional Aggregate Function Validation:
 While we validate that multiple aggregate arguments refer to the same pattern variable, we do not yet check that aggregate function arguments do not include any pattern navigation functions.
 The documentation requires that aggregate function arguments must not contain navigation functions, and this check should be added.

+based on requirements was sent before ,is parser and AST meet this rquirments well in details ?

 Enhanced Quantifier and Exclusion Syntax: